About Strong Neighbourhoods

 - Neighbourhood Grant

-Receive up to $1,000 up a matching grant to bring your neighbourhood enhancing idea to life.
+Receive a matching grant of up to $1,500 to bring your neighbourhood enhancing idea to life.
 Three grant intakes available.

 - Neighbourhood Events

-Apply to receive support for your neighbourhood event (from April 15 to Oct.
-15) - whether it's a block or condo party, picnic, porch concert or skill swap, we can help.
+Apply to receive support for your neighbourhood event - whether it's a block or condo party, picnic, porch concert or skill swap, we can help.

 - Neighbour Recognition